 What are the undertones of Tinsmith?
 Will it look like a TRUE gray?
 Will it look blue, purple or green?

-As you might’ve learned in my other blog posts, EVERY GRAY HAS UNDERTONES, and Tinsmith definitely commits to a BLUE undertone.
-In some lights, it can flash oooooh so slightly blue-green (usually with warm bulbs or afternoon western sunshine) and is LESS inclined to flash blue-purple (blue can vary quite a bit).
+As you might’ve learned in my other blog posts, EVERY GRAY HAS UNDERTONES, and Tinsmith definitely commits to BLUE.
+In some lights, this undertone can flash oooooh so slightly blue-green (usually with warm bulbs or afternoon western sunshine) but is LESS inclined to flash blue-purple.

 What’s the best way to sample Tinsmith?